• Skip to primary navigation

 • YouTube

-This dish is gluten free and my recommendation is to use either Ribeye steak or New York Strip.
+While I love a good ribeye, you can substitute New York Strip, T-Bone, or Porterhouse with thisrecipe.
 I paired this dish with homemade mashed potatoes and steamed broccoli and carrots.
 This one is definitely a keeper in our house and if you love steak, you'll want to make sure you try this one.

 WANT TO SAVE THIS RECIPE?